Rancidgift57/Remote-Unlock/README.md

 already requires.
 If you deliberately want passwordless phone-only login, understand exactly what you're trading away before flipping that switch.

-### 6. Test before you rely on it
+### 7. Test before you rely on it
-Run `listener.py` in a terminal (not as a service yet) and try an unlock from your phone.
+Run `listener.py` in a terminal (not as a service yet) and try an unlock from your phone — first on the same Wi-Fi, then (if using Tailscale) with your phone switched to cellular data entirely, to confirm cross-network unlock actually works before you depend on it.
 Watch the terminal output.
-Only move to the systemd service and PAM wiring once you've confirmed success **and** rejection (try it with the phone's fingerprint prompt cancelled) both work as expected.
+Also confirm rejection works (cancel the phone's fingerprint prompt and verify the laptop reports a rejected attempt).
+Only move to the systemd service and PAM wiring once both paths are confirmed.

 ## Re-pairing / revocation
 If you lose the phone, suspect the passphrase leaked, or just want to